terryburton/munin-plugin-gpsd/README.md

   refclock shm unit 1 prefer minpoll 0 refid PPS
   ```
 - `time1` adjustment set based on delay reported by `TOFF` output of `gpsmon`.

+---

+**Public NTP service**

+I provide NTS-enabled NTP server instances at:

+  - ntp1.dmz.terryburton.co.uk
+  - ntp2.dmz.terryburton.co.uk

+Certbot is used to generate the certificates.
+The Debian NTPsec packages include a deploy hook for Certbot that will handle copying and permissioning the certificate and key files, which can be enabled by setting `NTPSEC_CERTBOT_CERT_NAME` in `/etc/default/ntpsec`.